LC-Venter28/CMPG323-Overview---33759472/README.md

 ## __Use of .gitignore:__

- Every project we are working on has sensitive information that cannot be accessed from the public.
-Therefore, we will use the .gitignore to ignore these sensitive files when adding to the repositories.
+ Every project I am working on has sensitive information that cannot be accessed from the public.
+Therefore, I will use the .gitignore to ignore these sensitive files when adding to the repositories.

 ## __Storage of Credentials:__